noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				        // main description with enough info
 					    // for the user to take action
 				        body: 'do this and stfu',
+				        //  tag is an ID used to group notifications together
+						//  that way you dont show 1000 notifications for the same tHING
+						// but instead they are grouped together in one notfication
+						// the browser will replace a visible notification with a new  notification
+						// if they have the same tag
+						tag: 'someId',
 				        // attach an image to the notification
 				        // e.g. the senders avatar
 				        icon: 'images/example.png',
+				        // will vibrate/beep/etc again if an existing notification
+						// is being replaced by this notification (i.e. a visible notification has the same tag as this one)
+						renotify: true,
 				        // in milliseconds for phones
 				        // vibrate, pause, vibrate
 				        vibrate: [100, 50, 100],